-GASB

-Government Accounting Standards Board.
+GASB Government Accounting Standards Board.
 GASB is the source of generally accepted accounting principles (GAAP) used by state and local governments.

-General Fund

-A fund used to account for all general-purpose transactions of the city that do not require a special type of fund.
+General Fund A fund used to account for all general-purpose transactions of the city that do not require a special type of fund.
 General Obligation (G.O.)
-Bond

-Bonds that have the full faith and credit of the city and are used or expended for a specific purpose or activity.

-GFOA

-Government Finance Officers Association.

-GIS

-A geographic information system (GIS) is a system designed to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data.
+Bond Bonds that have the full faith and credit of the city and are used or expended for a specific purpose or activity.
+GFOA Government Finance Officers Association.
+GIS A geographic information system (GIS) is a system designed to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data.
+Goal A statement of broad direction, purpose, or intent based on the needs of the community.
+Governmental Fund Governmental funds are used to account for "governmental-type activities or functions."

-Goal

-A statement of broad direction, purpose, or intent based on the needs of the community.

-Governmental Fund

-Governmental funds are used to account for "governmental-type activities or functions."
 Governmental-type activities include services largely funded through non-exchange revenues (taxes are the most common example).

-Grant

-A contribution by another level or entity of government, or other organization (in the case of private grants) to support a particular function.

-HCWP

-Hap Cremean Water Plant

-HOME

-The HOME Investment Partnerships Program (HOME) provides federal funding for developing affordable housing for rent or homeownership or providing for direct rental assistance to low-income people.
+Grant A contribution by another level or entity of government, or other organization (in the case of private grants) to support a particular function. Н НСШР Hap Cremean Water Plant НОМЕ The HOME Investment Partnerships Program (HOME) provides federal funding for developing affordable housing for rent or homeownership or providing for direct rental assistance to low- income people.
 HOME is the largest federal block grant to state and local governments designed exclusively to create affordable housing for low-income households.

-HVAC

-HVAC (heating, ventilation, and air conditioning) is the technology of indoor and vehicular environmental comfort.
+HVAC HVAC (heating, ventilation, and air conditioning) is the technology of indoor and vehicular environmental comfort.
 Its goal is to provide thermal comfort and acceptable indoor air quality.

-Income Tax Set-Aside (ITSA)

-Initiated in 1947 and implemented in 1948, pursuant to Ohio law (ORC Chapter 5747), Columbus City Code Section 361.19 authorizes the levying of a two-and-one-half percent income tax on Columbus workers and businesses.
-Increases in the income tax above one percent are subject to voter approval, pursuant to state law and the Columbus City Charter.
-The city deposits three-quarters of income tax revenue to the general fund and one-quarter to the income tax set-aside fund, a subfund of the general fund.
-The ITSA is primarily used to finance capital improvements, generally of a non-enterprise nature.

-Initiatives

-A strategy or action that the city takes to resolve a specific issue.
+Initiatives A strategy or action that the city takes to resolve a specific issue.
 Infrastructure Improvements Capital events that materially extend the useful life or increase the value of the infrastructure, or both.

-Interest

-Money paid regularly at a particular rate for the use of money lent, or for delaying the repayment of a debt.

-Internal Service Fund

-A fund used to account for the financing of goods or services provided by one department or agency to other departments or agencies, on a cost-reimbursement basis.

-Investment Income

-Income coming from interest payments, dividends, capital gains collected upon sale of a security or other assets, and other profit from an investment vehicle of any kind.
+Interest Money paid regularly at a particular rate for the use of money lent, or for delaying the repayment of a debt.
+Internal Service Fund A fund used to account for the financing of goods or services provided by one department or agency to other departments or agencies, on a cost-reimbursement basis.
+Investment Income Income coming from interest payments, dividends, capital gains collected upon sale of a security or other assets, and other profit from an investment vehicle of any kind.

-J